 Top wildlife to spot on your visit include: Black poplar, oxeye daisy, corky-fruited water-dropwort, English elm, meadow brown.

 The reserve has a small information hut, and there are several benches around the orchard making it the perfect spot for a picnic.
-Contact the Mid Team wardens for more information on getting involved in work at this site.
+If you would like to get involved in helping us look after this beautiful site, please contact the Mid Team wardens on firstname.lastname@example.org.

 From Sturminster Newton, turn south off the A357, just east of the River Stour bridge/ traffic lights at The Bull pub onto a minor road.
 Follow through the hamlet of Broad Oak (1 mile), taking the second turning to the left along New Road.
 The orchard is on the left just before a sharp bend.
 By foot access from a number of public rights of way criss-crossing the surrounding countryside.